hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ## __Enforceable

-Ensure that a type is enforceable.
-Enforceable types can be used with `is` and `as`.
-This forbids usage of function types and erased (not reified) generics.
+A type is _enforceable_ if it can be used in `is` and `as` expressions.
+Examples of non-enforceable types are function types and erased (non-reified) generics.
+The `__Enforceable` attribute is used to annotate abstract type constants so they can only be instantiated with enforceable types, and thus used in `is` and `as` expressions.
+The attribute restricts deriving type constants to values that are valid for a type test.

+@@ predefined-attributes-examples/enforceable.php.type-errors @@

+Similarly, the `__Enforceable` attribute can also be used to annotate reified generics, enabling the generic to be used in a type test expression.

 ## __Explicit